×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I bought a house near where my daughter initially wanted to go to school.
 She changed her mind before we moved in, wanting to attend school in a different town.
 So we moved 4500 miles together only to live 30 miles apart.
 She boarded, came home at weekends.
-Soon as my residency permit came through, I sold the house and bought one in the gulf islands," explained one expat living in Vancouver, Canada.
+Soon as my residency permit came through, I sold the house and bought one in the gulf islands," remarked one expat living in Vancouver, Canada.

 What is a typical expat home or apartment like in Vancouver?

 "Expat homes and apartments in Vancouver are typically modern and spacious, with large windows that let in plenty of natural light.
 Many of the apartments are located in high-rise buildings with stunning views of the city and the surrounding mountains.
 The interiors are often decorated with contemporary furnishings and feature open-plan living areas, modern kitchens, and luxurious bathrooms.
-Expats in Vancouver can also find homes and apartments in more traditional neighborhoods, with charming Victorian-style homes and cozy apartments," said one expat in Vancouver.
+Expats in Vancouver can also find homes and apartments in more traditional neighborhoods, with charming Victorian-style homes and cozy apartments," wrote one member in Vancouver.

 "I have a small farm, 11 acres, on the ocean.
 We have 5600 square feet of home, offices and workshops.
-This isn't typical for expats," said one expat who made the move to Vancouver.
+This isn't typical for expats," remarked one expat who made the move to Vancouver.

 What is the average cost of housing in Vancouver?